Serving all people by providing personalized health and wellness through exemplary care, education and research.

 There are different ways to treat the cancer.

 The person is not able to see a cancer expert.

-Talk with your primary care doctor.
+Talk with your primary care healthcare provider.
 He or she may be able to recommend a specialist.
 This might include a surgeon, medical oncologist, or radiation oncologist.
 Sometimes these doctors work together at cancer centers or programs.

-Get names of doctors from other sources.
+Get names of healthcare providers from other sources.
 Check with a local medical society, a nearby hospital, a medical school, local cancer advocacy groups, or other people who have had pancreatic cancer.